complexity-core/complexity-core.github.io/content/english/resources/_index.md

 {{< accordion "<div><i class='fa-solid fa-award pr-4'></i>a position</div>" >}}

 - [CSS job page](https://cssociety.org/job-openings) regularly publishes job opportunities related to complex systems.
-- [NetSci job page](https://www.netscisociety.net/jobs)regularly publishes job opportunities related to network science.
+- [NetSci job page](https://www.netscisociety.net/jobs) regularly publishes job opportunities related to network science.
 - [Our Discord server](https://discord.gg/yFmVMZ29) has a specific subchannel dedicated to new job opportunities.
 Join the Discord to always be updated, or contact us by email if you have a job opportunity you want to share.

 {{< /accordion >}}